 Soccerwallcharts.com also has a free World cup 2014 wall chart created using excel.These are great to hang on a wall at home or in the office and fill out the scores as the tournament progresses.

 Scenario building tools allow you to play around with different scenarios and predict the eventual winner.
 The UK’s Telegraph Media has an excellent World Cup predictor game as does the FIFA website.
 You will need to register to play the FIFA Predictor game.

 Finally, there are several great mobile apps which you can download and install on your smartphone.
 There is of course the Official FIFA Mobile App for Android, iPhone and iPad that is available in five languages: English, Spanish, French, German and Portuguese.

 Android and iOS users can also download the more interactive ESPN FC Soccer and World Cup App.
 In addition to the same extensive coverage offered by the official FIFA app, the ESPN app will also contain video clips of commentary from sport analysts.
 As mentioned before, ESPN will stream all 64 matches and US users will be able to watch all matches using this app.
 The app also has Twitter integration to help you follow the latest World Cup news and gossip right from your smartphone.
-Download it from the Google Play Store or iTunes.

 Take note that these apps aren’t just useful for the World Cup.
 After the tournament, you can use them to get the latest headlines, live score updates, photos and videos from football leagues around the world.